BenGOsborn/WASM-Bird/README.md

 # WASM-Bird

 A flappy bird game created using Golang, WASM, and TypeScript.

 ## Tools

 -   Golang
 -   NodeJS + TypeScript
 -   WASM
 -   Docker

 ## Todo
- - Fix the score system
- - Allow adjustable speed

 -   Rewrite in Go
 -   Add to docker and deploy (docker compose ?)
- - Display "OVER" message on canvas
+-   MAYBE add webpack for the TS